A Talent Acquisition Leader's Guide to the Weekly Exec Meeting

 Is Performance of the Recruiting Service Due to Funnel Health, Recruiter Performance, Hiring Manager Contribution, or Business Planning?

-Hiring Manager Efficiency: Hiring managers can block recruiting productivity by not filling out scorecards, rescheduling interviews or making changes.
-Using data to prove which manager needs improvement will help executives unblock hiring by solving for these behaviors.
+Hiring Manager Efficiency: Hiring managers can block recruiting productivity by not filling out scorecards, rescheduling interviews, or making changes.
+Using data to prove which manager needs improvement will help executives unblock hiring by solving these behaviors.

 Approach: Break down recruitment performance to its core components: funnel health, recruiter efficiency, hiring manager contributions, and business planning accuracy.
 Use data to pinpoint where issues arise and propose actionable steps for executives to assist in unblocking these areas.